kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

 ## Task 4 : Add data destination for Dataflow

 1. On the toolbar ribbon, select the **Home** tab.
-Then in the **Add data destination** drop-down menu, select **Lakehouse**.
+In the home tab, click on the dropdown for Query, click on **Add data destination** drop-down menu and select **Lakehouse**.

       > **Note:** If this option is grayed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

       ![New lakehouse.](./Images/fab-image8.png)

-2. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow uses to access the lakehouse, Select **Next**.
+2. In the **Connect to data destination** dialog box, keep all the values as default and select **Next**.

       ![Data destination configuration page.](./Images/connect_data_destination-1.png)

 3. In the list of available workspaces, find your workspace and select lakehouse you created in it at the start of this exercise.
-Specify a new table named **orders**.
+The associated table **orders** will automatically come up.
+Click on **Next**.

       ![Data destination configuration page.](./Images/orders.png)

-      > **Note:** On the **Destination settings** page, notice how OrderDate and MonthNo are not selected in the Column mapping and there is an informational message:
-      *Change to date/time*.
+      > **Note:** On the **Destination settings** page, notice how OrderDate and MonthNo are not selected in the Column mapping and there is an informational message: *Change to date/time*.

 4. Cancel this action, then go back to OrderDate and MonthNo columns in Power Query online.
 Right-click on the column header and **Change Type**.